Dec 22, 2021

 Rated Power Output

-After measuring both cables and adding them together, check out your welding machine’s maximum current output.
+After measuring and adding both cables, check out your welding machine’s maximum current output.
 Doing so shouldn’t be too complicated, as most welding machines incorporate the number in their name.
 For example, the Flextec 650 CE Multi-Process Welder has a maximum rated output of 650A.

 Duty Cycle